About Job Boards

-In this article, I will walk you through the entire journey of building a job board website of Fortune 500 from ground zero.
-Also, I will parse Linkedin’s business model to fuel your business.
+In this article, I will introduce how to build a job board website of Fortune 500 from ground zero.
+I will also parse Linkedin’s business model to fuel your business.

-A job board website works as a media agent to match the right candidates with prospective companies.
-Employers pay to post job listings on the site, and job seekers send resumes and cover letters to interested companies.
 The quality and quantity of the job listings are, therefore, crucial for your websites to survive.
-There are two approaches that you can boost the volume of listings on your job board websites:
+There are two approaches to boost the volume of listings on your job board websites:

 1. Scrape job listings from the career section of companies’ websites

 Because each company has its website, we need to build a spider for all of them.
 A traditional method is to write python with Beautiful Soup.
-It leads to high initial cost and maintenance cost.
-We need to write an individual script for each company due to each website has a unique layout.
-Besides, the site will likely change its web structure.
+This leads to high initial and maintenance costs.
+We need to write an individual script for each company due to each website having a unique layout.
+In addition, the site will likely change its web structure.
 As such, we have to rewrite the script and build a new spider to scrape the website.
-Also, there are so many websites which would be only accomplished by a troop of tech experts to make your website sustained.
+There are also many websites which would be only accomplished by a troop of tech experts to make your website sustained.
 The high marginal cost of adding one more labor is untenable for business.

-Web scraping tool comes in handy as the most effective alternative with much lower cost.
+Web scraping tools come in handy as the most effective alternative at a much lower cost.
 It allows us to automate the entire scraping process without writing a script.
 Octoparse stands out as the best web scraping tool.
-It will enable both first-time starters and experienced tech experts to extract data at click-through visualized interface.
+This will enable both first-time starters and experienced tech experts to extract data at click-through visualized interface.

 Since there are 500 websites, I will take Facebook as an example in this article.
 (This is Fortune 500 list of companies’ websites, and welcome to take full advantages.)

 As one can inspect, the webpage contains ten listings and spread over to multiple pages.
 We will click through each job listing, extract each job title, location, responsibility, minimum and preferred requirements.
-For web page with a nested list (List that contains additional list) like this we can:
+For web pages with a nested list (List that contains additional lists) like this we can:

 - Set up an automated crawler to scrape detail pages.

-1. A URL follows a consistent pattern with a fixed hostname and a page tag at the end.
-The number changes accordingly as you paginate.
-As such, we copy the first page URL to a spreadsheet and drag down to get a list of website URLs.
+- The URL follows a consistent pattern with a fixed hostname and a page tag at the end.
+The numbers change accordingly as you paginate.
+As such, we copy the first page URL to a spreadsheet and drag it down to get a list of website URLs.

 2. Then we set up a crawler with this list URLs using Octoparse.

-3. Then choose “Loop Click Each Element” to go through each detail page.
+3. Then choose “Loop Click on Each Element” to go through each detail page.

-Data science positions predominantly cluster in coastal areas with Seattle and New York possessing the highest demands.
-With that in mind, it would be an excellent opportunity to help more tech companies to find the right candidates through local data scientist communities.
+Data science positions are predominantly clustered in coastal areas, with Seattle and New York possessing the highest demand.
+With that in mind, it would be an excellent opportunity to help more tech companies find the right candidates through local data scientist communities.

-I have a similar video that tutors how to scrape job listings.
+I have a similar video of tutors on how to scrape job listings.

-From a blip to a giant, Linkedin is sophisticated on business strategies.
+From a blip to a giant, Linkedin is sophisticated in business strategies.
 Here are four factors inspired by them that would benefit your business on many levels:

 - Find the right evangelist: a kick-off start is to invite “champions” and industry leaders to evangelize your website.
 These champions have the charismatic effect that will translate into elites assembling.

-- Social network community: Subscribers carry more business values once they gather together.
-Community generates UGC (user-generated content) to attract more quality users to share their ideas.
+- Social Network Community: Subscribers carry more business value once they gather together.
+The community generates UGC (user-generated content) to attract more quality users to share their ideas.
 These are the assets that will increase competitiveness.